Richard L. Steinberg: Education and family

 Steinberg received his bachelor's degree in Business Administration from the University of Florida in 1994.
 He went on to receive his master's degree in Business Administration and Juris Doctor degree from the University of Miami School of Law in 1998.

 His father, Paul Steinberg, served in the Florida Legislature in the 1970s and '80s.
 Steinberg's wife, Micky, was elected to the Miami Beach city commission in 2013.

 Political career

 Steinberg's political career began in 2001, when he was elected to the Miami Beach city commission.
 He was the second-youngest city commissioner ever elected.

 He was elected to the Florida House in 2008, from a district encompassing parts of coastal northeastern Miami-Dade County.

-In 2012, the Miami Herald reported that Steinberg was being investigated by the Secret Service for sending anonymous messages to an Assistant U.S. Attorney.
+In 2012, the Miami Herald reported that Steinberg was being investigated by the Secret Service for sending anonymous sexting messages to an Assistant U.S. Attorney.
 He resigned in February 2012, shortly after the Secret Service investigation became public.